 This policy will be reviewed on every two years or if necessary, revised in light of legislative or organisational changes or as a result of any significant incident.
-The committee responsible for review is the ICB Audit Committee

 9 Dissemination

 The Accountable Officer will ensure through the ICB's line management arrangements, that health and safety considerations are included in any future business planning.
 Directors will ensure appropriate cascading of health and safety objectives throughout their area of responsibility in order to ensure that the needs of the organisation are identified, prioritised and that appropriate resources are allocated.